smped/ngsReports/README.md

 # ngsReports

-An R Package for managing FastQC reports and other NGS related log files inside R
+An R Package for managing FastQC reports and other NGS related log files inside R.
+This branch is compatible with Bioconductor 3.7.

 ## Installation
 To install required packages follows the instructions below.
-Currently you need to install the fastqcTheoreticalGC package seperately.
+Currently you need to install the fastqcTheoreticalGC package separately.

 ```
 source("https://bioconductor.org/biocLite.R")